 SINGLE LEG DRILLS IN VARIOUS PLANES

 It’s important to continue challenging the hip with various planes of motion.
 I will often include these as a secondary exercise to a bigger lift.
 The three-way step down is a great drill and can be progressed with a weight vest.

 Lastly, I want to keep some lower-level hip strengthening drills plugged in at some point during the week.
 The goal is to challenge the hip with different movements without spending too much time in provocative positions.
 I will include these in one of three ways with clients.

 As a warm-up before running or dedicated lifting sessions.

 Following running sessions after 5-10 minutes of fitness walking

 In combination with a heavier squatting or stepping exercise during dedicated lifting sessions.

 LISTEN, LISTEN, LISTEN!!!

 You have to be able to adjust on the fly with endurance athletes.
-Managing their training plan, strength training, and overall life is a complex task.
-It requires commitment and a willingness to adjust.
-Listening to their response and adjusting is vital not only with athletes with a history of hip impingement, but any pathology.
+Listening to their feedback and adjusting is vital.